gkapfham/www.gregorykapfhammer-old.com/_posts/2020-03-10-Human-Understandable-Test-Data.md

 human study of automated test data generation techniques for relational database schemas. </p>

-<p> Since relational databases are a key component of software applications
+<p> Since relational databases are a key component of software systems ranging
-ranging from small mobile to large enterprise applications, there are well-studied methods that automatically generate test cases for database-related functionality.
+from small mobile to large enterprise applications, there are well-studied methods that automatically generate test cases for database-related functionality.
 As explained in a previous blog post called <a href="{{site.baseurl}}testing/database/tool/2014/06/12/Schema-Testing/">How do you test a relational database's schema?</a>, a schema testing tool